How Victoria 3 Qualifications Work?

 In this guide, we'll walk you through how Pop's qualifications and employment work in Victoria 3 and how you can manage them.

-Victoria 3 is all about giving its player the taste of what may feel like running a state or nation in the 19th century.
-Therefore, it incorporates in-game hyper-realistic mechanisms that require understanding and proper upkeeping to flourish.
-The same is the case with Victoria 3’s economic machinery that focuses on Pop’s Professions and Qualifications that help them to expand industries or integrate into new ones.
+Victoria 3 is all about giving its players a taste of what it may feel like to run a state or nation in the 19th century.
+Therefore, it incorporates in-game hyper-realistic mechanisms that require understanding and proper upkeep to flourish.

+The same is the case with Victoria 3’s economic machinery, which focuses on Pop’s Professions and Qualifications, which help them expand industries or integrate into new ones.
 In this guide, we’ll walk you through how Pop’s qualifications and employment work in Victoria 3 and how you can manage them.
-So without further ado, let’s begin.

-And if you want to increase the production of a certain building that you have constructed, you need to ensure that only those Pops fill up the spots that have the relevant qualifications for it to achieve the effect you’re aiming for.
+If you want to increase the production of a certain building that you have constructed, you need to ensure that only those Pops fill up the spots that have the relevant qualifications for it to achieve the effect you’re aiming for.

-How pop professions work
+How pop professions work?

 Unlike in Victoria 2, where Pops were categorized through ‘Pop Type,’ which was all about their functions in the country, in Victoria 3, they are categorized by ‘Profession.’